qmacro/qmacro.github.io/src/posts/2024-12-13-tasc-notes--part-5.md

 <a name="messaging-and-grow-as-you-go"></a>
 ## Messaging and "grow as you go"

-Once the services in this "bookstore" constellation were all up and running, and Daniel had resolved the authorisation issue with a small but precise golden hammer, specificially and temporarily commenting out this `reject` in `@sap/cds/libx/_runtime/common/generic/auth/restrict.js` (don't do this at home, kids!):
+Once the services in this "bookstore" constellation were all up and running, and Daniel had resolved the authorisation issue with a small but precise golden hammer, specificially and temporarily commenting out this `reject`, in `restrict.js` within the `libx/_runtime/common/generic/auth/` section of `@sap/cds` (don't do this at home, kids!):

 ```javascript
   const restrictedCount = await _getRestrictedCount(req, this.model, resolvedApplicables)